The Best Bays to Visit on Koh Tao

 White Sandy Beaches

-Coral reefs run along both sides of the bay and begin in the shallows, right off the beach, so you don’t need to swim far to see an abundance of marine life.
+Due to the coastal topography and underwater rock formations, the local area is teeming with fish, so you don’t need to swim far to see an abundance of marine life.

 If you choose the right time of year to visit, you may even be lucky enough to see the baby black tip sharks that use the shallows in the bay as their nursery environment.

-The adult sharks can be found 400-500m off the shore, closer to Shark Island which provides part of the backdrop to the bay.
+The adult Black Tip sharks can be found in deeper water towards Shark Island off the shore, closer to Shark Island which provides part of the backdrop to the bay.

 Thian Og “Shark” Bay